-You are asking yourself, why do i call it meal prep?
-Because this risotto can be prepared in advance and frozen or stored up in the refrigerator, in airtight containers and taken out, right before the lunch or supper.
-You just add-on your favorite toppings, such as saute mushrooms, ham, grilled chicken breast or just add shaved Parmesan cheese.
+Let me tell you this creamy mushroom risotto can be prepared in advance and frozen in airtight containers and taken out, right before the lunch or supper.
+You just reheat it and add-on your favourite toppings, such as sauté mushrooms, ham, grilled chicken breast or just add shaved Parmesan cheese.

 “This post may contain affiliate links.
 Please see disclosure page for more information.”

-How easy is to make mushroom risotto at home
+How easy is to make creamy mushroom risotto at home

 What is risotto?